stanfordjournalism/stanford-progj-2021/docs/python/python_syntax_crash_course.md

 Number of C-animals: 3
 ```

 For this exercise, you'll need to use functionality that is built into Python strings.
-Check out these docs on [stirng methods](https://www.w3schools.com/python/python_strings_methods.asp) to figure out which ones you'll need.
+Review these docs on [string methods](https://www.w3schools.com/python/python_strings_methods.asp) to figure out which ones you'll need.

 Depending on how you approach the problem, you may also need to learn how to [slice strings](https://www.w3schools.com/python/python_strings_slicing.asp) (e.g. select the first character from the animal name).